-EDUC-3330 Teaching Students with Learning and Behavior Problems
+EDUC-3330 Teaching Students With Learning and Behavior Problems

-An introduction to the identification, assessment, and instruction of students who exhibit learning and behavior problems.
-This course includes weekly three-hour practicum, where emphasis is placed on learning about strategies and specialized methods of instructing students with learning differences.
+The purpose of this course is to develop skills and knowledge relative to providing instruction, interventions, and leadership in curricular and instructional methods and strategies appropriate for use with individuals who exhibit learning and behavior problems.
+Issues and trends in the identification, systems, and assessment of students with learning and behavior problems will also be addressed.
+This course includes a 20-hour field experience, where emphasis is placed on learning about strategies and specialized methods of instructing students with learning and behavior differences.
+(Offered every Fall).

-EDUC-3332 Reading Difficulties with Diverse Populations
+EDUC-3332 Reading Difficulties With Diverse Populations

 This course focuses on learning about reading theory, assessment, materials, and strategies for instructing diverse elementary school students with reading difficulties.
 On-site supervised experiences will focus on conducting assessments and developing instructional plans for students.
 Credit may not be earned for both EDUC 3332 and 3335.
+Prerequisite: EDUC 1331

-EDUC-3333 Positive Behavioral Supports for Students with Challenging Behaviors
+EDUC-3333 Positive Behavioral Supports for Students With Challenging Behavior